Screams Without Words: Investigation and conclusions

 The investigation was led by Times staffer Jeffrey Gettleman, who had won a Pulitzer Prize in 2012, specializes in reporting conflicts and human rights issues, and has covered Iraq, Sudan, Somalia and Ukraine.
 Gettleman recruited freelancer Adam Sella shortly after arriving in Israel in October 2023.
 Sella is a Jewish-American journalist who speaks Hebrew, Arabic and German, and has written for Al Jazeera English and Haaretz.
 He co-wrote several Times articles, including one with Gettleman on settler violence.
-Gettleman later recruited Israeli filmmaker and television director Anat Schwartz, whose partner was Sella's nephew.
-Schwartz did not have prior reporting experience.
+Gettleman later recruited left-wing Israeli filmmaker and television director Anat Schwartz, whose partner was Sella's nephew.
+Schwartz had previously worked on complex documentaries, but according to The Intercept did not have prior reporting experience.

 They spent two months collecting video footage, photographs, GPS data from mobile phones and interviews from more than 150 people, and drew the conclusion that there were at least seven locations where sexual assaults and mutilations of Israeli women and girls were carried out.
 The resulting article titled "'Screams Without Words': How Hamas Weaponized Sexual Violence on Oct.
 7", was published on December 28, 2023.

 Evidence cited in the article includes accounts of 8 individuals or groups and a video circulated on social media.
 The beginning of the article describes a video as showing a murdered victim "lying on her back, dress torn, legs spread, vagina exposed"'; she is identified as Gal Abdush.
 The article reported that the Times viewed photographs of a dead woman "with dozens of nails driven into her thighs and groin", and an Israeli military video of two dead female Israeli soldiers "who appeared to have been shot directly in their vaginas".

 Schwartz said in her podcast that she contacted Israeli hospitals, rape crisis centers, trauma recovery facilities, sex assault hotlines, and kibbutzim, and visited the alleged rape sites, but found no witnesses to corroborate reports of sexual assault on October 7.
 In visits to the Merhav Marpe center, Schwartz didn't find direct evidence of sexual violence.
 However, statements of witnesses, including from Shari Mendes, Raz Cohen, and a rave attendee called Sapir, convinced Schwartz that the pattern of sexual violence was systematic.